By JOEY CAPPELLETTI and MIKE HOUSEHOLDER

-“We mourn the loss of beautiful souls and pray for those continuing to fight for their lives. … Another place that is supposed to be about community and togetherness shattered by bullets and bloodshed,” Whitmer said.
+“We mourn the loss of beautiful souls today and pray for those who are continuing to fight for their lives. … Another place that is supposed to be about community and togetherness is shattered by bullets and bloodshed,” Whitmer said.

-Michigan State has about 50,000 students, including 19,000 who live on the suburban East Lansing campus.
+Michigan State has about 50,000 students, including 19,000 who live on campus.
 As hundreds of officers scoured the campus, about 90 miles (145 kilometers) northwest of Detroit, students hid where they could Monday night.

 “That was exactly what we were trying to achieve by releasing that picture.
 We had no idea where he was at that point,” the deputy chief said.

-Police confronted McRae about 5 miles from campus in an industrial area, where he killed himself, Rozman said.
+Officers confronted McRae about 5 miles (8 kilometers) from campus in an industrial area, where he killed himself, Rozman said.

-In McRae’s Lansing neighborhood, there was a large police presence overnight.
+A large police presence was in his Lansing neighborhood overnight.
 Suzanne Shook said she has lived a block away from McRae for about a year.

 “We never spoke to him,” Shook said.
 “When he would be walking or riding his bike, he was always straightforward and wouldn’t look at anybody.”

 Students, meanwhile, recalled the previous night’s terror.
 Dominik Molotky said he was learning about Cuban history around 8:15 p.m. when he and the other students heard a gunshot outside the classroom.
-He told ABC’s “Good Morning America” that a few seconds later, the gunman entered and fired three to four more rounds while the students took cover.
+He told ABC’s “Good Morning America” that a few seconds later, the gunman entered and fired three to four more rounds.

 Claire Papoulias, a sophomore, described on NBC’s “Today” how she and other students scrambled to escape a history class through a window after the gunman entered from a back door and began firing.

-“There was a boy in my class, and he was waiting outside the window, and he was catching people and helping people down,” she said.
 “As soon as I fell out of the window I kind of hit the ground a little.
-I just grabbed my backpack and my phone, and I remember I just ran for my life.”
+I just grabbed my backpack and my phone, and I remember I just ran for my life,” she said.